 Use of university resources is permitted only when advanced arrangements have been made to enable the university, or the University System, to recover the costs of materials, computer time, etc. Computer time will be charged at the commercial rate.
-An exception is that the university mail and telephone services may be utilized and are not billed, except that postage and long distance telephone charges are the responsibility of the faculty member.

-The faculty member is also permitted to use his/her personal office to conduct related outside activities; additionally, use of university letterhead and business cards are permitted.
+Use of university letterhead and business cards are not permitted in outside activities for compensation.
 Prior to initiating an outside activity agreement involving use of university services, arrangements for reimbursement must be made in the business office or computer services.